RealYIsmail/To-do-list/README.md

 # Description
 This project uses the PHP framework called Symfony along with react to produce a web appliation that can allow a user to keep track of their to-do tasks along with the ability to add tasks whenever a user finds a new task to do or delete tasks if the user has completed one.
-It works by connecting to a database which will save tasks that the user has entered,
+It works by connecting to a database which will save tasks that the user has entered, and present that to the webpage in a table with icons attached from material ui which are used for a variety of things such as edit and delete.

 # How-to-install